FedHK-MVFC: Federated Heat Kernel Multi-View Clustering: Experimental Evaluation

 For the ablation study, we also analyze the impact of different view weights on clustering performance.
 The results indicate that adaptive view weighting significantly enhances clustering accuracy, with the final weights converging to $[0.635, 0.365]$.
 This suggests that the first view (physiological measurements) is more influential in determining cluster assignments, which aligns with our expectations given the nature of the synthetic dataset.

 \paragraph{View Weight Sensitivity:} Analysis of the adaptive view weighting mechanism shows:

-The balanced final weights indicate that both views contribute meaningfully to the clustering solution, validating our complementary data design.
+The non-uniform distribution of the final weights indicates that the two views make differential contributions to the clustering solution, thereby corroborating the validity of our complementary data design.
+In the distributed setting reported in Figures \ref{fig:client_analysis_hospital_A}-\ref{fig:client_analysis_hospital_B}, the final local stage for each client revealed that, for two clients, data view 1 contributed more substantially than data view 2 to the derived clustering solution (see Figure \ref{fig:combined_clustering_results}).

 \paragraph{Misclassification Analysis:} To further understand the clustering behavior, we conduct a misclassification analysis.
 The confusion matrix reveals specific instances where the HK-MVFC algorithm struggles, particularly in distinguishing between similar phenotypes.
 By examining these cases, we can identify potential improvements in feature representation and model training.
-The clustering outcomes is visualized in Figure \ref{fig:misclassification_analysis}, which shows the distribution of misclassified samples across the four phenotypes.
+The clustering outcomes are visualized in Figure \ref{fig:misclassification_analysis}, which shows the distribution of misclassified samples across the four phenotypes.

-As shown in the figure \ref{fig:misclassification_analysis}, the HK-MVFC perfectly distinguishes between the four phenotypes, with no misclassifications observed.
-This highlights the algorithm's effectiveness in capturing the underlying structure of the data and its ability to generalize well across different views.
-The correct predicted labels align perfectly with the ground truth, demonstrating the robustness of the clustering solution.
+As demonstrated in Figure \ref{fig:misclassification_analysis}, the HK-MVFC model exhibits an optimal capacity for distinguishing between the four distinct phenotypes, with no instances of misclassification observed.
+This underscores the efficacy of the algorithm in capturing the underlying structure of the data and its capacity to generalize effectively across diverse perspectives.
+The predicted labels that were deemed correct align perfectly with the ground truth, thereby demonstrating the robustness of the clustering solution.

 \paragraph{Client Analysis:} We also analyze the performance of individual clients in the federated setting.
-Each client's contribution to the overall clustering solution is assessed, revealing insights into the data distribution and model performance across different views.
-This analysis helps identify clients that may require additional support or data augmentation to improve their local models.
+Each client's contribution to the overall clustering solution is assessed, revealing insights into data distribution and model performance across different views.
+This analysis helps identify clients who may require additional support or data augmentation to improve their local models.

 For this analysis, we run Algorithm \ref{alg:FedHK_MVFC_Main} using two clients, with heat kernel coefficients set to Type 1 and a fuzzifier value of 2.
 The view weight exponent $\alpha$ is set to 5, and each client performs up to 50 local model update iterations per communication round.
 Training is conducted with a batch size of 64 and a learning rate of 0.001.
 These settings ensure robust local optimization and effective federated aggregation, allowing us to evaluate the clustering performance and communication efficiency of the FedHK-MVFC algorithm under realistic federated learning conditions.